We are committed to ensuring that everyone who accesses our services feels safe and supported.

 - Rights in relation to automated decision making and profiling.

-For more informaiton please visit the ICO website.
+For more information please visit the ICO website.

 7. What security precautions are in place to protect the loss, misuse or alteration of my information?